Arab Woman (watercolor)

 Arab Woman is a watercolor painting by American artist John Singer Sargent, created c.
 1905–1906.
 It is in the collection of the Metropolitan Museum of Art, in New York.

-Description
+History

-Prominent American painter John Singer Sargent took two notable trips to Europe, Africa and Asia during his lifetime; the first trip was to Greece, Egypt, and Turkey in 1890, while the second was to the-then Ottoman provinces of Syria and Palestine in 1905.
-These trips spurred Sargent to create a number of works of art concerning various subjects.
+John Singer Sargent traveled to Europe, Africa and Asia twice.
+The first trip was to Greece, Egypt, and Turkey in 1890, and the second to Syria and Palestine in 1905.

 Arab Woman was produced by Sargent during one of his travels in West Asia.
 The image, done in watercolor and gouache on woven white paper, depicts a veiled Muslim woman wearing a white niqāb.
 According to an inscription left by Sargent on the painting, the work is incomplete.